deengames/deengames.github.io/data/static_pages/about.md

 - We invite players to think from another perspective and learn more about Islam
 - We teach Muslims about their religion.

+Keeping our games free (and open-source) is part of our core values.
+We strive to create games that are enjoyable and fun, not ad-riddled games that are optimized to empty your wallet.
+You can find our projects [​here on GitHub](https://github.com/deengames).

 We need your support.
 If you have the time, consider helping out for a project -- everything from feedback to play-testing, artwork, programming, or just spreading the word about games you like.

 If you want to help out or just reach out, you can [drop us an email](mailto:nightbladecodes@gmail.com).
 We'd love to hear from you.